 Grace Hits a Rough Patch

-Debra Messing returns to her iconic role as Grace Adler on NBC's "Will & Grace," which will be revived on the network this fall.
+Debra Messing returns to her iconic role as Grace Adler on "Will & Grace," which returned to NBC last fall to record ratings.

-Messing won an Emmy in 2003 and was nominated on five other occasions for her work on "Will & Grace," as well as earning six Golden Globe Award nominations on the series, which earned a total of 16 Emmys and 83 nominations.
+Messing won an Emmy in 2003 and was nominated on five other occasions for her work on "Will & Grace."
+She's also earned six Golden Globe Award nominations on the series, which has earned a total of 16 Emmys and 83 nominations.

 Messing, who recently starred in ABC's three-hour remake of "Dirty Dancing," previously toplined the NBC series "The Mysteries of Laura" for two seasons.
 In 2012-13, Messing starred on NBC's "Smash," a musical drama about the creation of a new Broadway show.
 She was also Emmy and Golden Globe nominated for the USA Network miniseries "The Starter Wife" in 2007.